Pays des Impressionnistes

 The Pays des Impressionnistes (/fr/, lit.
 'Land of the Impressionists') is a certification mark created by the Syndicat intercommunal à vocations multiples des Coteaux de Seine in 2001 to promote the cultural heritage of this touristic area.

-Nine municipalities in the Yvelines department of France bordering the loop of the Seine River, where, during the nineteenth century, impressionist painters exercised their art, are associated with this creation: Bougival, Carrières-sur-Seine, Chatou, Croissy-sur-Seine, Le Pecq, Le Port-Marly, Louveciennes, Marly-le-Roi and Noisy-le-Roi.
-There is the Path of the Impressionists, four hiking trails dotted with reproductions of paintings, reflecting the still remarkable character of this landscape of Impressionist sites which has been proposed for inclusion in the World Heritage Site since 2009.
-Rueil-Malmaison, in the Hauts-de-Seine department, joined them in 2010, when eight of these municipalities have entrusted development task of the Pays des Impressionnistes to the visitor center of Marly-le-Roi, which organises Impressionist cruises along the banks of the Seine, as well as visits of ateliers of contemporary painters.
+Nine communes in the Yvelines department of France bordering the loop of the Seine, where, during the second half of the 19th century, Impressionist painters exercised their art, were initially associated with this creation: Bougival, Carrières-sur-Seine, Chatou, Croissy-sur-Seine, Le Pecq, Le Port-Marly, Louveciennes, Marly-le-Roi and Noisy-le-Roi.
+There is the Path of the Impressionists, four hiking trails dotted with reproductions of paintings, reflecting the still remarkable character of this landscape of Impressionist sites which has been proposed for inclusion as a World Heritage Site since 2009.

+Rueil-Malmaison, in the neighbouring Hauts-de-Seine department, joined them in 2010, when eight of these communes entrusted the development of the Pays des Impressionnistes to the visitor centre of Marly-le-Roi, which organises 'Impressionist cruises' along the Seine, as well as visits of ateliers of contemporary painters.